-BS 7430 2011, Code of practice for protective earthing of electrical installations, the current version of BS7671, Requirements for Electrical Installations, and associated guidance notes should be used as guidance on earthing systems.
+The current version of BS 7430 Code of practice for protective earthing of electrical installations, the current version of BS7671, Requirements for Electrical Installations, and associated guidance notes should be used as guidance on earthing systems.

 For earthing to be effective, the resistance of all earth paths from any equipment must be sufficiently low to ensure that should a fault occur the power will be disconnected in a short a time as possible and comply with the disconnection times set out in section 5.1 above.